cryptonkid/linkedin-skill-assessments-quizzes/java/java-quiz.md

 String n = m.substring(6,12) + m.substring(12,6);
 System.out.println(n);
 ```
+**Explination** :: substring(startIndex,endIndex)
+			startIndex : Inclusive  && endIndex : Exclusive
+			substring() internal Implementation
+			for substring(12,6) it breaks as max startIndex is 11.

 #### Q16.
 How do you write a foreach loop that will iterate over ArrayList\<Pencil\>pencilCase?